Appdynamics/appdynamics-firehose-nozzle/README.md

 ## Overriding configuration

-Although for the most part application creates default configuration, one can over ride the configuration bu setting the following environemnt variables and restaging the application
+Although for the most part the nozzle application creates default configuration itself, one can override the configuration by setting the following environemnt variables and restaging the application

      - `cf set-env appdnozzle <ENVNAME> <NEW ENV VALUE>`
      - `cf reatge appdnozzle`